erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 - Europe [will try to join forces](https://www.reuters.com/article/eu-tech-semiconductor-idUSKBN28H1HV) with 10+ countries to try to compete with TSMC by [investing 145 billions Euros](https://www.eetimes.eu/eu-signs-e145bn-declaration-to-develop-next-gen-processors-and-2nm-technology/)

 Barriers to entry are extremely high for chip manufacturing.
 One would argue that there are few, if any, other industries that requires as much investment and expertise as semiconductor manufacturing.
-Apple, is well aware of that and [might have think about it](https://mule.substack.com/p/the-tech-monopolies-go-vertical).
-It certainly has the cash in bank ($200 billions!), but don't have any guarantee that such an investment will help them to create the same quality of chips that TSMC can give them.
+Apple, is well aware of that and certainly [thought about having their own manufacturing facilities](https://mule.substack.com/p/the-tech-monopolies-go-vertical).
+It has the cash in bank ($200 billions!), but doesn't have any guarantee that such an investment will results into creating the same quality of chips that TSMC can give them.

 ## Conclusion